A message from Leslie McLees, the undergraduate advisor, about the impacts of coronavirus on advising

 1. Review the major requirements

-Read over the Major Checksheet front and back, including GPA minimum, track options, honors requirements, and minor/double major requirements.
+Read over the Major Checksheet front and back, including GPA minimum, concentration options (for Geography), honors requirements, and minor/double major requirements.
 Be sure that you are aware of these requirements prior to your meeting.

 2. Update the major checksheet

-Complete or update your Geography Major Checksheet (below) with the courses you have taken or plan on taking.
-Please note that students entering the program beginning in the Fall 2012 term have a different checksheet than those who entered prior to that term.
+Complete or update your Major Checksheet (see below) with the courses you have taken or plan on taking.
+Please note that students entering the Geography major beginning in the Fall 2016 term have a different checksheet than those who entered prior to that term.
 Bring this sheet with you to your advising meeting.